1980 A.D.

 2011 A.D.

-Wily is finally captured and imprisoned by MegaMan; however, he had the foresight to create a set of robots that would activate and seek him out if not contacted by him for six months.
-While trying to stop these robots, MegaMan is confronted by a HRA calling himself Forte.
-Though Forte claims to have been trying to stop Wily from escaping, MegaMan and Dr. Light learn later, after he destroys Light's lab, that Forte is in fact one of Wily's failsafe robots, based on Blues' design.
-MegaMan defeats Forte in combat and attempts to kill Dr. Wily after reaching him, but shuts down due to behavioral fail-safe programming installed by Dr. Light.
-Wily escapes.
+Wily is captured by Mega Man and imprisoned; however, a hidden set of Wily's Master robots is activated after six months, and they proceed to break him out of prison.
+While trying to stop these robots, Mega Man is confronted by a HRA calling himself Forte.
+Though Forte claims to have been trying to stop Wily from escaping, he later enters and destroys Light's lab, revealing himself to be one of the failsafe Master robots.
+Mega Man defeats Forte and attempts to kill Dr. Wily after locating him, but shuts down due to behavioral programming installed by Dr. Light.
+Wily escapes, surprising nobody.

 2015 A.D.